jmg5369/ReadMe-Generator/README.md

 ## Features

-It is able to generate a readme file easily, so that when you are done with a project, you don't have to do it entirely yourself.
+- My ReadMe Generator is able to generate a readme file easily, so that when you are done with a project, you don't have to do it entirely yourself.

+- It generates a readMe with a title, description, installation instructions, usage directions, collaborators, license, features, how to make contributions, email, and github information.

 ## Contribute

-You can go to my github, and request the ability to make edits.
+You can go to my github, and are free to fork over your own repo to create the changes you'd like to make.
+Please reach out once you'd like to push your edits so I'm able to review them.
+Thanks!

 ## Links